cichy1173/starbook_blog/content/news/coreboot-8-37.md

 Learn more [HERE](https://github.com/StarLabsLtd/firmware/tree/master/StarBook/MkVI-Intel/coreboot/8.37)

-I am still waiting for confirmation it is stable or testing.
+~~I am still waiting for confirmation it is stable or testing.~~ This is `testing` release.
 According to release notes Coreboot 8.37 does not bring ITE 1.11.